GoogleChrome/developer.chrome.com/site/en/blog/inp-in-frameworks/index.md

 ## Experimental responsiveness metric data

 An INP below or equal to 200 milliseconds indicates good responsiveness.
-The CrUX report data and the [CWV Technology Report](https://www.google.com/url?q=https://datastudio.google.com/s/gPxRJmoivLA&sa=D&source=docs&ust=1652475737927418&usg=AOvVaw3ZQ0WOZu2ZGjCuJb23dQYg) for April 2022 give us the following information about responsiveness for popular JavaScript frameworks.
+The CrUX report data and the [CWV Technology Report](https://lookerstudio.google.com/s/jYWr7CI2M1I) for February 2023 give us the following information about responsiveness for popular JavaScript frameworks.

 {% Aside %}
 This measurement includes data from all versions of the frameworks listed.
 For more mature frameworks, this can include data from versions many years out-of-date.